-By selecting one verb in the sidebar of this section it is possible to see a detailed view about the configuration of the selected route.
+By selecting one verb in the sidebar of this section it is possible to visualize a detailed view about the configuration of the selected route.

-Here, it is possible to set or unset all the flags described in the other sections, but with a deeper granularity.
-In fact, while in the sections described before you were configuring your endpoint, in this section you are managing one specific route verb of your endpoint.
+Here, it is possible to set or unset the flags described in the other sections, but with a deeper granularity.
+In fact, while in the sections described before you were configuring your endpoint, in this section you are managing one specific route verb of it.

-For example, if in the Security Management section, you have unchecked the Authentication required flag of a Microservice type endpoint with basepath
+For example, if in the Security section, you have unchecked the Authentication required flag of a Microservice type endpoint with base path

 /test it means that all routes that start with